oddbird/oddleventy/content/blog/2025/fluid-type.md

 {% callout 'note' %}
-We talked about some of these ideas in our [Winging It](/2025/01/24/winging-it-15/) live stream last month, with Alan Stearns -- co-chair of the CSS Working Group.
+We talked about some of these ideas in our [Winging It](/2025/01/24/winging-it-15/) live stream last month with Alan Stearns, co-chair of the CSS Working Group.
 Check that out for more discussion of typography and CSS units!